Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Can I use cloth diapers at daycare?

 Yes.
-Use all-in-one diapers for daycare — they require no assembly.
+Use all-in-one diapers for daycare — no assembly required.
 Provide a labelled wet bag and a simple written instruction sheet.
-Talk to your provider before the first day; many are comfortable with cloth once the routine is clear.
+Talk to your provider before the first day; many are comfortable with cloth once the routine is clear and equipment is consistent.

 Timing